umairkarel/cogs/moderation/verification/documentation.md

 password | :heavy_check_mark:  | The Password as string

 !!! note
-    Password has a Max-Length of 256 Chars
+    The password has a max-length of 256 characters.

 ## remove